briandipalma/custom-elements-hack-day/README.md

 The polyfill is the simplest way to support Custom Elements in browsers.
 It's available [via npm and bower](https://www.npmjs.org/package/customelements).

-The [X-Tag](http://www.x-tags.org/index) polyfills support IE9+, they provides Custom Element and HTMLImport support.
+The [X-Tag](http://www.x-tags.org/index) polyfills support IE9+, they provide Custom Element and HTMLImport support.
 There is also the [Polymer project](http://www.polymer-project.org/).
 It includes polyfills for many web standards such as Pointer Events.
 Their browser support is IE10+.

 IE8 support is a possibility but not with the exact same workflow as in other browsers.
 The Custom Elements polyfill in IE9+ relies on DOM Mutation Events.
 Changing the DOM (node inserts or removals etc) fires these mutation events.